 An individual must stop using prior to treatment so that they are able to fully focus on their recovery.
 Because cocaine is not physically addictive, medical detox is not typically necessary.
-However, dangerous psychological withdrawal symptoms can occur after stopping cocaine use.
+However, dangerous psychological withdrawal symptoms can occur after stopping use of the drug.
 Because of this, it is important that individuals consult with a healthcare professional to determine whether medically monitored detox is right for them.
+Withdrawal symptoms may include:

 - Intense cravings

 Once the body has rid itself of all toxic substances, the individual should address the psychological hold that cocaine has had on them by pursuing drug counseling.
+Rehabilitation options include inpatient (residential) treatment and outpatient treatment.
 Addiction treatment teaches the individual to recognize and address negative behaviors, practice strategies to avoid relapse, and develop constructive ways to deal with setbacks.
-Rehabilitation options for cocaine addiction include inpatient (residential) treatment and outpatient treatment.
+Also, clinical groups such as 12 Step Education, Anger Management, and Building a Recovery Network help individuals to better understand addiction as a disease and make smart choices in recovery.

-Because cocaine addiction is psychological, individuals can benefit greatly from supplementing traditional addiction treatment with alternative wellness therapies that help to heal the mind and spirit.
-Former cocaine users who relied on the drug to stay awake may value the opportunity to address the root of their sleeplessness and learn about healthy resting habits through Sleep Education.
-Those who used cocaine for its ability to induce euphoria may enjoy the natural, safe “rush” they can experience through Ropes Courses.
-Individuals struggling with the anxiety caused by their cocaine withdrawal can find relief through Acupuncture.
+In addition to traditional addiction treatment, individuals can benefit greatly from alternative wellness therapies that help to heal the mind and spirit.
+For example, former users who relied on cocaine to stay awake may value the opportunity to address the root of their sleeplessness and learn about healthy resting habits through sleep education.
+Moreover, those who used the drug for its ability to induce euphoria, may enjoy the natural, safe “rush” they can experience through ropes courses.
+Finally, individuals struggling with the anxiety caused by their withdrawal can find relief through acupuncture.